gnames/gnparser/README.md

 | 100     | 107,000     |
 | 200     | 111,000     |

-For simplest output Go ``gnparser`` is roughly 2 times faster than Scala ``gnparser`` and about 100 times faster than pure Ruby implementation.
+For simplest output Go ``GNparser`` is roughly 2 times faster than Scala ``GNparser`` and about 100 times faster than pure Ruby implementation.
 For JSON formats the parser is approximately 8 times faster than Scala one, due to more efficient JSON conversion.